 early a quarter of all websites use WordPress as their chosen platform.
 The content management system (CMS) is powerful enough to run some of the world’s most popular websites.
 Many website designers (like us) have chosen to specialize in WordPress.
 We find it flexible and efficient.
 But that doesn’t mean it’s easy for everyone.

-As of early 2015, 23% of all websites are powered by WordPress.
+As of early 2016, 25.8 percent of all websites are powered by WordPress.
 In 2014 alone, people created 18 million new WordPress sites.
 Out of Quantcast’s top one million sites, WordPress powers 19.1%.
 This shows that WordPress sites aren’t just for personal blogs, but popular websites as well.
 Each day, almost 14 million people view WordPress sites and view over 600 million pages.

 You may think WordPress is only for small businesses or personal blogs.
 According to Technorati, 52% of their top 100 blogs use WordPress.
 This includes major sites such as TechCrunch, Mashable and New York Times blogs.